A Graduate Training Scheme is a structured training programme run by an employer to help them find and develop the future talent of their business.

 - Professional Qualification Study: Although companies do not insist you study for professional qualifications, many provide advice and support if you wish to do so.
 Many graduates wait until the end of the programme to pursue a professional qualification when they have decided what area they want to specialise in.
 Relevant courses could include those offered by CIMA or the ICSA.

-- Mentoring 'Buddies': Often a mentor is assigned, these are often a Senior Manager or Director.
-Your mentor's role is to offer valuable ongoing advice on your career goals and how best to achieve them.
-You could also be assigned a 'Buddy', typically this is someone who has recently completed the graduate scheme, with whom you can share thoughts and ideas and can provide you with support.
+- Mentoring 'Buddies': As part of your training scheme, you might be assigned a mentor to help you navigate your new role.
+These are often a member of senior management or a Director, who will offer ongoing advice and support during your training.
+You could also be assigned a “work buddy” (usually this is someone in a similar role or a fellow graduate scheme alum), with whom you can share your thoughts and ideas and can help provide you with support.

-- Completion & Deployment: Once completed the company will place you in the role that you both feel most comfortable for your skills and attributes.
-Usually this will be a junior managerial role, with the opportunity to fulfil your potential by quickly progressing through the organisation.
+- Completion and Deployment: After you finish your graduate training scheme, the company will place you in the role that you both feel compliments your skills and attributes.
+Usually, this will be a junior managerial role, where you will be able to further develop your skills, and eventually progress through the organisation.